Isaac-alencar/shopping_cart/README.md

 # Architecture and design decisions

-I want to highlight the "_tech-stack_" I choose to build this project
+Before dig into the archecture topic, it is important to mention the tech stack defined to build the project

 - [Next.js ](https://nextjs.org/docs) - Next js has a out of the box routing mechanism using pages folder.
 This is a convenience when setting up your application
 - [Tailwindcss ](https://tailwindcss.com/) - Tailwindcss give a developer a agility to build some cool interfaces, with the mobile-first approach we can easily build responsiveness UI